German Economy Minister Altmaier to seek reopening deal | DW | 16.02.2021

-The business community had mixed reactions to their consultation with Germany's Economic Minister Peter Altmaier, but welcomed the steps taken.
+Business leaders had mixed reactions after their consultation with German Economic Minister Peter Altmaier, but welcome steps proposed.

 The German government has come under fire for gaps in its support system for businesses suffering during the coronavirus pandemic lockdown

-Germany's Economy Minister Peter Altmaier announced a slew of planned improvements of the government's lockdown support for businesses and self-employed people following a consultation with more than 40 business associations.
+Economy Minister Peter Altmaier announced a slew of planned improvements to Germany's shutdown that would support businesses and self-employed people following a consultation with more than 40 business associations on Tuesday.

-The minister from the leading conservative Christian Democratic Union (CDU) party revealed plans for a one-off payment of €7,500 ($9,080) to self-employed workers who have been hit hard by the pandemic lockdown restrictions.
+The minister, a member of German Chancellor Angela Merkel's Christian Democrats (CDU), revealed plans for a one-off payment of €7,500 ($9,080) to self-employed workers who have been hit hard by the pandemic shutdown.

-He also said that a "hardship fund" would smooth out some of the problems that certain businesses have had in accessing government financial support.
-Large companies with revenues over €750 million would also be able to request interim aid.
+He also said a "hardship fund" would ease some of the problems that certain businesses have had in accessing government financial support.
+Large companies with revenues of over €750 million would also be able to request interim aid.

-The president of the German Employers' Association (BDA) Rainer Dulger said after the consultations with Altmaier that a "comprehensive overall approach" for the entire county was still necessary.
+The president of the German Employers' Association (BDA) Rainer Dulger said after the consultations with Altmaier that a "comprehensive overall approach" for the entire counrty was still necessary.

 The German Retail Association (HDE) welcomed the inclusion of aid for large companies — something the association had been calling for "for months."